yuxi-liu-wired/cheela/src/starquake/appendix.md

 | 800 nsec   | 1/28832 t = blink         | (equiv. to human blink)  |

 ## OUR NUCLEONIC FRIENDS
 One can hardly imagine a more alien life form than a cheela.
-A typical cheela weighs the same as a typical human, about 70 kilograms; but the nuclei in the cheela body have lost their electron clouds, so the nuclei are condensed into a tiny body that is squashed by the high gravity and stretched by the high magnetic field into an oval pancake shape a half-centimeter in diameter and a half-millimeter high&mdash;a little larger than a sesame seed.
+A typical cheela weighs the same as a typical human, about 70 kilograms; but the nuclei in the cheela body have lost their electron clouds, so the nuclei are condensed into a tiny body that is squashed by the high gravity and stretched by the high magnetic field into an oval pancake shape a half-centimeter in diameter and a half-millimeter high---a little larger than a sesame seed.

 The body is tough and flexible, with a tread on the bottom like that of a slug.
 Unlike a slug, a cheela can move equally well in any direction.
 The cheela have twelve eyes spaced around their periphery, giving them 360-degree vision.
 The eyes are up on stalks like those of a slug, but because of the high gravity the stalk is thicker.
 The cheela see using the ultraviolet and soft X-rays emitted by the 8200-K glowing surface of Egg.